 - ½ cup brown sugar (packed)

 - 2 tablespoons ground flax seeds (mixed with 5 tablespoons of water)

 - Pre-heat oven to 350 degrees

 - Mix the ground flax seeds with 5 tablespoons of water in a mug.
 Set it aside to let it gel up.2 tablespoons ground flax seeds

 - Slightly melt vegan butter in microwave or on the stove.
 Don’t fully melt it, just get it softened.½ cup vegan butter

 - Mash bananas in a large mixing bowl.
-Add sugar, butter, soy milk, ground flax mixture and vanilla and beat with an electric mixer until butter is mixed in well½ cup vegan butter, ½ cup brown sugar, 1 tsp vanilla, 2 tablespoons ground flax seeds, ½ cup soymilk, 4 ripe and spotty bananas
+Add sugar, butter, soy milk, ground flax mixture and vanilla and beat with an electric mixer until butter is mixed in well½ cup vegan butter, ½ cup brown sugar, 1 teaspoon vanilla, 2 tablespoons ground flax seeds, ½ cup soy milk, 4 ripe and spotty bananas

 - Add in the flour, baking powder, and salt and gently mix with a spatula.
 Make sure not to over mix or it will make the bread too chewy.
-Fold in chocolate chips or walnuts if you'd like1 cup all purpose flour, 1 cup whole wheat flour, 2 tsp baking powder, ½ tsp salt
+Fold in chocolate chips or walnuts if you'd like1 cup all purpose flour, 1 cup whole wheat flour, 2 teaspoons baking powder, ½ teaspoon salt

-- Oil a bread pan & pour batter in pan.
+- Grease a bread pan & pour batter in pan.
 Sprinkle brown sugar on top.
-Bake for one hour or until you stick a knife in and it comes out clean
+Bake for 60 minutes or until you stick a knife in and it comes out clean

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It should not be used as a substitute for a professional nutritionist’s advice.